Getting Started

 Trust Self Signed Certificates

-command it will disable profiles and require that you pass in the host and authentication into each command.
+After starting the platform, caddy will generate self-signed certificates during the bootstrapping process.
+You will either need to trust these certificates on your system or use the --tls-no-verify flag on every command.
+If using the --tls-no-verify command it will disable profiles and require that you pass in the host and authentication into each command.

 mkdir -p ./opentdf-certs

-docker cp opentdf-caddy-1:/data/caddy/certificates/local/keycloak.opentdf.local/keycloak.opentdf.local.crt ./opentdf-certs
+docker compose cp caddy:/data/caddy/certificates/local/keycloak.opentdf.local/keycloak.opentdf.local.crt ./opentdf-certs

-docker cp opentdf-caddy-1:/data/caddy/certificates/local/platform.opentdf.local/platform.opentdf.local.crt ./opentdf-certs
+docker compose cp caddy:/data/caddy/certificates/local/platform.opentdf.local/platform.opentdf.local.crt ./opentdf-certs

 Import and Trust Certificates by Operating System